scottfr/SystemsBook/Understanding/understanding.md

 ## Can Red Get to Grandma's House ##

-Here's a simple example of a question that might be answered with a model.
+"Walking to Grandma's"^[Walking to Grandma's [http://insightmaker.com/insight/6778](http://insightmaker.com/insight/6778)] is a simple example of a question that might be answered with a model.
 And yes, it is quite obvious you could just do the math, though would you get any better at building models if you did?
-Also in this model we'll introduce the idea of Units which are used to help ensure the soundness of your model.
-Insight Maker checks Units to ensure you're not trying to perform invalid arithmetic, such as adding 3 apples and 4 bananas.^[Walking to Grandma's [http://insightmaker.com/insight/6778](http://insightmaker.com/insight/6778)]
+Also this model will introduce the idea of Units which are used to help ensure the soundness of your model.
+Insight Maker checks Units to ensure you're not trying to perform invalid arithmetic, such as adding 3 apples and 4 bananas.

 # Model
 {"title": "Walking to Grandma's", "description": "How long will it take us to get there?", "load": "http://insightmaker.com/insight/6778"}